Physics-informed Guided Disentanglement in Generative Networks: Related works

 \subsection{Disentanglement in i2i}

 Disentangled representations of content and appearance seem to be an emerging trend to increase i2i outputs quality.
 Recently, Park et al.~\cite{park2020contrastive} proposed a contrastive learning based framework to disentangle content from appearance based on patches.
 MUNIT~\cite{huang2018multimodal}, DRIT~\cite{lee2019drit++} and TSIT~\cite{jiang2020tsit} exploit disentanglement between content and style to achieve one-to-many translations.
-The idea is further extended in FUNIT~\cite{liu2019few} to achieve few-show learning.
-In COCO-FUNIT~\cite{saito2020coco}, style extraction is conditioned on the image content to preserve fine-grained consistency.
+The idea is further extended in FUNIT~\cite{liu2019few}, COCO-FUNIT~\cite{saito2020coco} and ManiFest~\cite{pizzati2021manifest} to achieve few-shot learning, and in TUNIT~\cite{baek2021rethinking} to translate without source/target distinctions.
 In HiDT~\cite{anokhin2020high}, they exploit multi-scale style injection to reach translations of high definition, while~\cite{xia2020unsupervised,lin2019exploring} conditions disentanglement on domain supervision.
 Following different reasoning,~\cite{kondo2019flow} disentangles representations enforcing orthogonality.
 In~\cite{jia2020lipschitz}, they prevent semantic entanglement by using gradient regularization.

 Multi-domain i2i methods~\cite{choi2018stargan,romero2019smit,anoosheh2018combogan,yang2018crossing,hui2018unsupervised,wu2019relgan,nguyen2021multi} could be also exploited for disentangling representations among different domains, at the cost of requiring annotated datasets with separated physical characteristics -- practically inapplicable for real images.
 Recent frameworks~\cite{yu2019multi,choi2020starganv2} unify multi-domain and multi-target i2i exploiting multiple disentangled representations.
-Some works~\cite{singh2019finegan,li2021image}, detach from literature proposing hierarchical generation.
+Some works~\cite{singh2019finegan,li2021image} detach from literature proposing hierarchical generation.
 In~\cite{bi2019deep}, instead, they learn separately albedo and shading, regardless of the general scene.
 A similar result is performed by~\cite{liu2020unsupervised}, only using unpaired images.
-Recently, also VAE-based alternatives have emerged~\cite{bepler2019explicitly}.
+Recently, VAE-based alternatives have also emerged~\cite{bepler2019explicitly}.